-Ciro Echesortu is step down as chief executive of Louis
+Ciro Echesortu is to step down as chief executive of Louis

 Dreyfus Commodities after less than a year in post, in a move the commodities

-giant said was aimed at underling its development towards a "leaner, more agile
+giant said was aimed at supporting its development towards a "leaner, more agile

 The group - with Archer Daniels Midland, Bunge and Cargill, one